Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S
 **Duration:** Instantaneous

 Freezing cold blasts from your fingertips in a 15-foot cone.
-Each creature in that area must make a Constitution Saving Throw, taking 2d8 cold damage on a failed save, or half as much damage on a successful one.
+Each creature in that area must make a Constitution :d20-save: **Saving Throw**, taking 2d8 cold damage on a failed save, or half as much damage on a successful one.

 The cold freezes nonmagical liquids in the area that aren't being worn or carried.